 Christian David Márton

-Previously, I completed my Masters and PhD in Bioengineering (Computational Neuroscience/Neurotechnology) across Imperial College London and NIMH/NIH, where I was advised by Simon Schultz & Bruno B. Averbeck and funded by the Wellcome Trust.
-I received my Bachelors in Neuroscience from Princeton University where I also completed the pre-medical track.
+Previously, I was a research scientist at the Icahn School of Medicine at Mount Sinai, and the National Institute of Mental Health.
+I completed my Masters and PhD in Bioengineering across Imperial College London and NIMH/NIH, where I was advised by Simon Schultz & Bruno B. Averbeck and funded by the Wellcome Trust.
+I received my Bachelors in Computational Neuroscience from Princeton University where I also completed the pre-medical track.
 During that time I worked with Uri Hasson at the Princeton Neuroscience Institute, and also spent some time at the MPI for Brain Research in Frankfurt, Germany.

 I also enjoy thinking about deep tech ventures in biology and healthcare.
-During my PhD, I have also spent time working with (bio)tech startups (e.g. System1Bio, Startupbootcamp London), in venture capital (Atomico), and with a biotech incubator out of Oxford University (Panacea Innovation).
+During my PhD, I have also spent time working with (bio)tech startups (Herophilus, Startupbootcamp London), and in venture capital (Atomico, Panacea Innovation).

 Email / Linkedin / Google Scholar / Git / Twitter / Goodreads / Substack